grblHAL/SAM3X8E/README.md

 A grblHAL driver for the Atmel SAM3X8E processor on a [Arduino Due board](https://store.arduino.cc/arduino-due).

+This driver can be built with the [Web Builder](http://svn.io-engineering.com:8080/?driver=SAM3X8E).

-See the Wiki-page for [compiling grblHAL](https://github.com/grblHAL/core/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.
+For local builds see the Wiki-page for [compiling grblHAL](https://github.com/grblHAL/core/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.

 Available driver options can be found [here](grblHAL_Due/src/my_machine.h).